-2025 has seen significant expenditure by Welton Village Hall Trust on the structure of the building.
+2025 saw significant expenditure by Welton Village Hall Trust on the structure of the building.

 In the spring, we installed solar panels on the main roof which are now generating the electricity the hall uses and earning money when any excess power is sold back to the National Grid.
 This is a first step on our way to making the hall a net zero carbon site, the eventual aim being to replace our gas boilers and cooker with clean electricity appliances.
 We are grateful to West Lindsey District Council (WLDC) for financial assistance towards the cost of the solar panels.